Selhurst Park in London, home of Crystal Palace FC

 History

-Selhurst Park opened in 1924 when Crystal Palace moved from the Crystal Palace athletics ground.
-The stadium was designed with a Main Stand by the legendary Archibald Leitch, whose work graced many of Britain's finest football grounds.
-For a century, the stadium has been the heart of Palace's south London identity.
+Selhurst Park opened on 30 August 1924 when Crystal Palace moved from the original Crystal Palace athletics ground at Sydenham.
+The stadium was designed with a Main Stand by the legendary Archibald Leitch, the Glasgow engineer whose work graced many of Britain's finest football grounds — Ibrox, Hampden, Goodison, Highbury and the original Anfield Kop among them.
+For a century, the stadium has been the heart of Palace's south London identity, surviving wartime bomb damage, the wilderness years of the lower divisions, and the near-extinction of administration in 2010.

 Future Development

-Ambitious plans for a new Main Stand will transform Selhurst Park, potentially increasing capacity to over 34,000 whilst adding modern facilities.
-The development, designed to preserve the famous atmosphere, represents the biggest investment in the stadium's history.
-Until completion, Selhurst Park remains a throwback to a more traditional era of English football.
+Ambitious plans for a new Main Stand will transform Selhurst Park, potentially increasing capacity to around 34,000 whilst adding modern hospitality and concourse facilities.
+The development, designed in consultation with the Holmesdale Fanatics to preserve atmosphere on the south side, represents the biggest physical investment in the stadium's history.
+Until completion, Selhurst Park remains a throwback to a more traditional era of English football — and the dressing rooms that hosted FA Cup winners.

 Tickets & Tours